ofirgall/format-on-leave.nvim/README.md

 	pattern = { '*' },        -- Which files pattern to format
 	formatting_options = nil, -- Passed to `vim.lsp.buf.format` formatting_options
 	filter = nil,             -- Passed to `vim.lsp.buf.format` filter
-}
+	format_func = nil         -- Format with custom function, first param is whether to async format or not }
 ```